Halloween events in Suffolk: 15 great places to go this October half term

 Grab your quiz sheet and take a spooky stroll around this popular park in Bury St Edmunds.
 Tickets are £1 and it 's open between 10am and 3.30pm.

-Kentwell Hall’s School of Sorcery and Magic will be open once again to give Suffolk’s youngsters a small taste of what it’s like to be a witch or wizard.
-Click here for ticket prices.
+Kentwell Hall's School of Sorcery and Magic will be open once again to give Suffolk's youngsters a small taste of what it's like to be a witch or wizard while there will also be lots of other themed events taking place throughout half term.

 Even the animals at Baylham House are getting involved in the ghoulish activities this half term so don't miss the opportunity to meet them and have a go at all the other fun Halloween games.

-Discover the dark side of children’s tales in the surrounds of this iconic castle while keeping an eye out for the odd ghoul or two who may have some unfinished business in the living realm.
-Tickets are £9.50 for adults and £5.70 for children.
+Discover the dark side of this iconic castle while keeping an eye out for the odd ghoul or two who may have some unfinished business in the living realm.

-6) Spooky Tales for Half Term at The Red House, Aldeburgh - October 23 - 27
+6) Spooky Sound Effects at The Red House, Aldeburgh - October 22 - 25

 Head to the home of the Britten-Pears Foundation for some tales likely to chill you and the kids to the bone.
 Admission to these storytelling sessions is included in the standard ticket price.